Fire Emblem Engage Review

 In fact, a ridiculously large number of troops are included in the game.
 When playing Three Houses, you make decisions that affect the members you may recruit for your team, and then those individuals immediately become part of your squad.
 Somnieli, which is the base of operation, starts out without anybody or anything in it, but it hardly takes long for it to become populated by Emblem heroes, other sorts of people, and the belongings they carry.

 Somnieli is your primary operational location.
 Stopping by between missions gives you the option of continuing the campaign or giving the soldiers a much-needed respite without interfering with the flow of battle.
 It is a floating manor and is destined to grow as the game unfolds, opening the doors to stores and secondary activities.
-In this section, you can acquire and improve weaponry by spending money and resources or exchanging dialogues with other characters to solidify their relationships.

 In addition, a handful of arcade minigames may be played to earn temporary benefits regarding following bouts and pocket bond pieces.
 They are a true secondary currency that is awarded as a reward for a huge number of chores and enables you to better everything that revolves around the Emblems.
 These are vital and should not be ignored.